 Cost Savings

-In the Spring of 2020, CircuitSolver® conducted a nation-wide survey of plumbing contractors to quantify the cost savings of replacing manual balancing valves with the CircuitSolver® thermostatic balancing valve.
+In the Spring of 2020, CircuitSolver® conducted a nationwide survey of plumbing contractors to quantify the cost savings of replacing manual balancing valves with the CircuitSolver® thermostatic balancing valve.
 Data was collected on total costs associated with balancing a system including total labor time, employee salaries, required contractors per job, frequency of callbacks, and materials used.

 The survey concluded that, when directly comparing the total manual vs. thermostatic balancing costs of a 10-story DHWS, implementing the CircuitSolver® balancing valve would reduce total costs by 44%.
 Click hereto see the balancing cost savings calculations!

 The CircuitSolver®, a market-leading thermostatic and self-actuating balancing valve, continuously monitors water temperatures and automatically adjusts flow through domestic hot water recirculation systems to maintain a set temperature at the end of each supply branch, effectively eliminating the need for manual balancing.
-CircuitSolver®, the fast-acting, dynamic valve, easily accommodates system demand variations by directing hot water where it is needed, ensuring instant hot water delivery across many floors and fixtures.

 Offered in a variety of sizes and configurations including ball valves, integrated unions, check valves, strainers, and ProPress® ends, the CircuitSolver® effortlessly fits into any new or existing DHWS design.